alexroz555/CS361-Microservice/README.md

 In order to run the main application code with this microservice, first type "main.py" to run the main code in a terminal.
 Then in a separate terminal, type "microservice.py", which will open the microservice in a separate port (which the main program will later call upon).

-To request data from the microservice, main.py needs to call the microservice file, like:
+To request data from the microservice, main.py needs to call the microservice file, like this call that I included in my copy of main.py to access the microservice:

 " @app.route("/lookup-ingredients", methods=['GET','POST'])
 def lookup_ingredients():
     ingredient = None